vlsi/vlsi-release-plugins/README.md

 Change log
 ----------
+v1.74
+* checksum-dependency: skip checksum verification when artifact resolves to a directory

 v1.73
 * jandex-plugin: fixed "Task with name 'check' not found" when the plugin is applied with `plugins { ... }`